apache/echarts-doc/en/option/component/graphic.md

     z: 10,
     // Whether response to mouse events / touch events.
     silent: true,
+    // Whether the element is visible.
+    invisible: false,
     // Used to specify whether the entire transformed element (containing children if is group)
     // is confined in its container.
 Optional values: 'raw', 'all'.
     bounding: 'raw',